-Designed to solve complex motion problems, the DMC-30000 can be used for applications involving jogging, pointto-point positioning, vector positioning, electronic gearing, multiple move sequences, contouring and a PVT Mode.
+Designed to solve complex motion problems, the DMC-40x0 can be used for applications involving jogging, point-to-point positioning, vector positioning, electronic gearing, multiple move sequences, contouring and a PVT Mode.
 The controller eliminates jerk by programmable acceleration and deceleration with profile smoothing.
-For smooth following of complex contours, the DMC-30000 provides continuous vector feed of an infinite number of linear and arc segments.
+For smooth following of complex contours, the DMC-40x0 provides continuous vector feed of an infinite number of linear and arc segments.
 The controller also features electronic gearing with multiple master axes as well as gantry mode operation.

-For synchronization with outside events, the DMC-30000 provides uncommitted I/O, including 8 optoisolated digital inputs, 4 optically isolated outputs, 2 analog inputs for interface to joysticks, sensors, and pressure transducers and 1 uncommitted analog output.
+For synchronization with outside events, the DMC-40x0 provides uncommitted I/O, including 8 optoisolated digital inputs (16 inputs for DMC-4050 thru DMC-4080), 8 high power optically isolated outputs (16 outputs for DMC-4050 thru DMC-4080), and 8 analog inputs for interface to joysticks, sensors, and pressure transducers.
+The DMC-40x0 also has an additional 32 I/O at 3.3V logic.
 Further I/O is available if the auxiliary encoders are not being used (2 inputs / each axis).
 Dedicated optoisolated inputs are provided for forward and reverse limits, abort, home, and definable input interrupts.